rolandtritsch/elixir-amqp-reconnect/README.md

-Recovering from this is not as straight forward as it sounds, because you first need to detect that the connection/channel died and then you need to recreate/reestablish it on the fly.
+Recovering from this is not as straight forward as it sounds, because you first need to detect that the connection/channel died and then you need to recreate/reestablish it on the fly and then you need to retry to publish what ever you want/need to publish (assuming you are implementing an at-least-once behavior).

-This repo shows one way to make this work.
+This repo shows a couple of ways to make this happen.

 * clone the repo
 * run `docker run --interactive --tty --rm --name